March 18, 2020

 By Michael Henninger

 Gary Aldrich sat in front of a black and white television screen at his grandparents’ house in 1968 and dreamed of one day marching with Team USA in the Olympics opening ceremony.
-This year Aldrich, head coach of Carnegie Mellon University’s track and field teams, may get the chance to live that dream after being named men’s throws coach for the 2020 Tokyo Olympics.
+That dream almost became reality this year as Aldrich, head coach of Carnegie Mellon University’s track and field teams, was named men’s throws coach for the 2020 Tokyo Olympics.

 Aldrich is now challenged with adjusting his daily schedule and finding ways to give his athletes a sense of normalcy in the least normal of times.
 While before, his everyday routine involved writing workouts, preparing the team for competition, being around athletes, and hosting meets, he now has started working from home and sending his student-athletes general plans for each week that include training regimens that don’t require weight rooms.

 “We found out the season was cancelled with a group of seniors who had qualified for the NCAA Men's Indoor Track and Field Championships in Winston-Salem, North Carolina.
 Every senior knows their career could end at any time, but leaving before the start of the championships was devastating,” Aldrich said.

 Aldrich was recruited to coach at CMU 14 years ago by former head coach and alumnus Dario Donatelli.
 Aldrich had left coaching for 8 years to sell track and field equipment to coaches.
 It was lucrative, but required he spend more than 40 weeks each year on the road.